laukendrasingh/employee/README.md

 ### CREATE BUILD PIPELINE ON AZURE DEV PORTAL:
 1. Git source: To checkout source code
 2. Agent job: Ubuntu Latest.
-It's a VM on which thse steps executes
+It's a VM on which these steps executes
 3. Maven pom.xml: To build java code
 4. Build an image: with azure agent-Ubuntu Latest
 5. Push an image: Into ACR